JBCodeBook/Smoggle/README.md

 ## Project goal

-The aim of this project is to search a location on a map so that the air quality of that location can be easily viewed.
+The aim of this project is to be able to look up the air quality for various locations.
+To use this app just click anywhere on map to place a marker which will reveal the air quality for that location.
+The map is implemented using google maps API.
+The air quality data is pulled from [https://www.iqair.com/about-iqair](IQAir's API)

 ## Technology used